url.vet

 Why this exists

-Explainability over accuracy theatre
+Explainability over security theater

 A verdict you can't explain is a verdict you can't trust.
 Every signal is shown, whether it helped or hurt the score.